 Each Hall may have functions amounting to the cost of four formal dinners per Hall.
 These functions could be converted to more, cheaper functions such as brunches on request.
 Any additional functions would need to be paid for by the Halls concerned.
 Please read the "Rules for Social Functions" on the Res Ops website.
-Please ensure that these rules are complied with.
-If the application for a function does not comply with these

-Please ensure that these rules are complied with.
+- Please ensure that these rules are complied with.
 If the application for a function does not comply with these rules, you should reject it.
-Do not leave it to the Hall Warden to do so.

-- Please read the Alcohol Policy, as there are clear guidelines relating to functions and alcohol - It is a university rule that student functions, particularly parties, may not be held on campus during the two weeks prior to the June examination or the November examinations.
+Do not leave it to the Hall Warden to do so. - Please read the Alcohol Policy, as there are clear guidelines relating to functions and alcohol - It is a university rule that student functions, particularly parties, may not be held on campus during the two weeks prior to the June examination or the November examinations.
 Neither may they be held during the examination period. - Please note that you are required to be present in your residence whenever the students in your House hold a social function, e.g. a braai, cocktail party etc. - See that the Entertainment Representative has a copy of the Rules for Social Functions (on Res Ops webpage). - The form 'Application for Permission to Hold a Social Function in the Hall/House' should be completed.